-Training will be provided to all employees, volunteers, contractors and other third parties; persons involved in the creation of policies; and all others who provide goods, services or facilities on behalf of the Archdiocese.
+The Archdiocese will provide accessible customer service training to all employees, volunteers, contractors and other third parties; persons involved in the creation of policies; and all others who provide goods, services or facilities on behalf of the Archdiocese.
 This includes management and senior leaders of our organization, even though they may not be directly involved in providing goods or services to people with disabilities.
 It is important that the policy makers understand areas that must be covered in the training.